Viperdk2020/unreal-mcp/README.md

 - Using direct or server-based connections

 ### Configuring your MCP Client

+You can connect either to the in-editor MCP listener (C++ plugin, defaults to `127.0.0.1:55558`) or to the Python FastMCP server (defaults to `127.0.0.1:55558` when launched).
+In the plugin settings (Editor > Plugins > Unreal MCP), ensure **Enable MCP Listener** is on if you want the editor-hosted transport.

 Use the following JSON for your mcp configuration based on your MCP client.